LaunchCodeEducation/lchs/src/chapters/css/structure.rst

 CSS Examples
 ------------

-Here are three different examples of how we can use selectors to make some of the text on a page pink.
+Here are three different ways we can use selectors to make some of the text on a page pink.

 Element Selector
 ^^^^^^^^^^^^^^^^